awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 Following, you can find information about using the file interface for the AWS Snowball Edge device\.
 Using this file interface, you can drag and drop files from your computer into Amazon S3 buckets on the Snowball Edge device\.

 **Note**
 If you created your job before July 17, 2018, this information doesn't apply to your device\.
-Instead, see [Transferring Files Using the Amazon S3 Interface](using-adapter.md)\.
+Instead, see [Transferring files using the Amazon S3 adapter for data migration](using-adapter.md)\.

 **Topics**
 + [Overview of the File Interface](#fileinterface-overview)